 Applicants must complete at least 5 of the 8 required prerequisite courses prior to the December 1 application deadline.
 Successful completion of the three courses listed below, plus two additional prerequisites, is required to apply:

 We strongly recommend you complete any remaining prerequisites as soon as possible after applying to the program.
-If you are accepted and some of your prerequisites are in process, your acceptance will be provisional until you complete them.
+If you are accepted, your acceptance will be provisional until you complete all prerequisites.
 You must complete ALL prerequisites before you can enroll in the program and before you start classes in the summer.

 Due to the high volume of requests, pre-screening of prerequisite courses is not available prior to application.
 For courses taken at Washington State Community Colleges, please refer to the course.